-However, Kino has her own custom, to remain not than 3 days in each city without exception.
+However, Kino has her custom, to remain not than three days in each city without exception.
 This is because it is enough time to find out virtually everything vital about the place.
 Also, it still leaves some time to explore new lands.

 Justice and the enforcement of it have changed.
 In the twenty-second century, Japan enforces the Sibyl System, an objective method of deciding the threat level of every person.
-It is done by examining their mental state for signs of criminal intent; Psycho-Pass is the name given to their mental state.
+It examines their mental state for signs of criminal intent; Psycho-Pass is the name given to their mental state.

 Inspectors endorse the law by crushing, usually with deadly force, anyone harboring the slightest ill-will; alongside them are Enforcers, jaded Inspectors that have become latent criminals.
 They are granted relative freedom in exchange for carrying out the Inspectors’ dirty work.

 Into this world steps Akane Tsunemori, a woman with an honest need to uphold justice.
 However, as she works along with veteran enforcer Shinya Kougami, she soon understands that the Sibyl System’s judgments are not as ideal as her fellow Inspectors think.